trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 ===========

 Presto can be accessed from Java using the JDBC driver.
-Download :maven_download:`jdbc` and add it to the class path of your Java application.
+Download :maven_download:`jdbc` and add it to the classpath of your Java application.

 The driver is also available from Maven Central: